Expert interview: The shift towards platform-based software architectures

 You have probably heard about containerization platforms like Docker, which facilitate virtualization and node deployment in cloud-based environments.
 Working together with an orchestrator (like Kubernetes), such systems can be designed to handle massive computing workloads with variable resources and flexible scaling potential.
 For many industries, these technologies are real game changers, substantially transforming the IT landscape and shaping the tools people are working with every day and on all levels.

-We sat down with our VP Technology & Products Khaireel Mohamed to find out how he views these developments and how they reflect here at NTS Retail.
+We sat down with our Chief Technology Officer Khaireel Mohamed to find out how he views these developments and how they reflect here at NTS Retail.

 NTS Retail has been involved in the evolution of retail software solutions since the earliest stages more than twenty years ago.
 A lot has changed since then and once emerging technologies are now a staple in workflows pretty much everywhere around the globe.
 How have these changes been impacting NTS Retail?